Chelsea District Library COVID-19 Resource Page

 Are you having trouble with an online resource?
 Are you looking for a particular book or movie to make it through the weekend?
-Beginning Monday, Jun.
-15, CDL librarians are expanding their help desk hours!
-A librarian will be on call via telephone and email from 10am–6pm Monday through Friday and 10am–3pm on Saturdays.
+Librarians are on call via telephone and email during normal business hours.
 Call 734-475-8732 x.219 or email firstname.lastname@example.org!

 We miss seeing the friendly faces of our patrons!
 During this state-mandated closure of the building, please consider making use of our many digital resources.
 Click here for all eBook, audiobook, music, magazine, and movie streaming options.
 Looking for online educational resources to keep kids engaged?
 Try Brainfuse, Scholastic Teachables, or Britannica School!
 Need help?
 Email ITHELP@chelseadistrictlibrary.org.